jsargiot/restman/README.md

-== RESTMan for Opera
+RESTMan for Opera
+===

-RESTMan is a browser extension to work on http requests.
+RESTMan is a browser extension to work on http(s) requests.

 Inspired by POSTMAN for Chrome.

--- License
+License
+---

-MIT License v2.
+MIT License v2 (see LICENSE file).